etclark3/zillow_project/README.md

 - The model's R-squared scored was 6% higher than any other model used and both RMSE and R-squared were higher on the test data than the train data.

 # Preliminary Questions:
+    - What are the most important features that determine a home's value?
+    - How many homes are outside the ordinary from a "regular home"?
+    - How much does location play a part in value?
 # Planning:

 # Data Dictionary: